Amy Seiwert

 Senior Development Manager, Individual Giving

-Mariana Carrillo, originally from Cabo San Lucas, Mexico, graduated from the University of Southern California Kaufman School of Dance with a BFA in Dance and a minor in Business Entrepreneurship.
+Mariana Michaels, originally from Cabo San Lucas, Mexico, graduated from the University of Southern California Kaufman School of Dance with a BFA in Dance and a minor in Business Entrepreneurship.
 Her professional dance experience includes dancing for Ballet RED, Barak Ballet, and Festival Ballet Theatre.
 Additionally, Mariana is a recognized founding artist of Gala de Danza Mexico, which started with performing annually since its inception in 2013 and ultimately progressed to being involved in the year-long planning, execution, and oversight of Gala de Danza.
 Prior to joining Smuin, Mariana also served as Director of Grant Programs for ASSE International Student Exchange Programs.
-Mariana is thrilled to join Smuin for its 30th anniversary season.

 Coral Bell